Match Ultrasonic Cleaner Frequency to Cleaning Task

 What Ultrasonic Frequency Should I Use?

-A low frequency such as 25 kHz produces (relatively) large cavitation bubbles that implode vigorously and therefore are favored for cleaning heavily soiled parts such as fabricated and cast metals.
+A low frequency such as 25 kHz produces (relatively) large cavitation bubbles that implode vigorously and therefore are favored for cleaning heavily soiled parts such as fabricated and cast metals or parts with coarse contaminants such as polishing pastes.

-The vast majority of cleaning operations can be performed with equipment operating at 37 or 45 kHz.
+The vast majority of cleaning operations can be performed with equipment operating at 37 to 45 kHz range.

 Dual-frequency ultrasonic cleaners are a good choice if you clean a variety of products with differing characteristics.